synw/django-changefeed/README.md

 Install
 -------

-Clone the repository and get the python client `pip install rethinkdb` and add `'changeflow',` to INSTALLED_APPS.
+Clone the repository and get the python client `pip install rethinkdb celery celery-once` and add `'changeflow',` to INSTALLED_APPS.
 You will also need a Celery worker.
 It will handle the push data operations as an asynchronous task and will launch a listener to handle the changes flow.